preprio/nuxt-complete-starter/README.md

 # Nuxt Complete Starter

-Look at the [Complete guide to Nuxt and Prepr personalization](https://docs.prepr.io/connecting-front-end-apps/nuxt-complete-guide) to learn more.
+Look at the [Complete guide to Nuxt and Prepr](https://docs.prepr.io/connecting-front-end-apps/nuxt-complete-guide) to learn more.

 ## Setup